BJPORTER123/Javascript-Project/README.md

 # Around the World Travel App :earth_africa: :earth_americas: :earth_asia:
 Around the World Travel App is a country tracking app allowing the user to create a bucket list of countries they want to visit and track where they have already been.
-It is a full stack JavaScript application built with React using an Express server and MongoDB database created as our CodeClan module 2 group project.
+It is a full stack JavaScript application sourcing data from the REST Countries API and built with React using an Express server and MongoDB database created as our CodeClan module 2 group project.

 ## The Team :wave:
 The team that will take you Around The World together are: [John Aisthorpe](https://github.com/JohnAisthorpe), [Ben Barlow](https://github.com/benbeardyman), [Ben Porter](https://github.com/BJPORTER123) and [Victoria Dorosenco](https://github.com/victometer)